Reminder about localised website

 Thanks for the proposal!

-#2 Updated by Jean Spiteri almost 2 years ago
+#2 Updated by Jean Spiteri about 2 years ago

 Regarding the work on this, I can do it if it isn't a problem.

-#3 Updated by Jean Spiteri over 1 year ago
+#3 Updated by Jean Spiteri almost 2 years ago

 - % Done changed from 0 to 80